 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.
+Minor improvements could be made to the complaint handling process.

 Are services well-led?

 We found that this practice was providing well-led care in accordance with the relevant regulations.